 The WikiMap is an online, interactive map that gives members of the public a chance to identify locations where they feel comfortable or uncomfortable walking and bicycling throughout Solano.
-WikiMap input was used to better understand existing conditions and to identify key destinations for the priority network analysis.
+The consultant team used WikiMap input to better understand existing conditions and to identify key destinations for the priority network analysis.
 The WikiMap was hosted on the project website and was promoted on social media by each jurisdiction.
 The WikiMap was available for public comment for approximately three months.